open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

   - have a trait to link schema ID
 - Specialized `ResourceRef` types (e.g. `SecretRef`, `PersistentVolumeRef`) and generic `ResourceRef<ResT>`?
   - Can `DatasetRef` fit into this model with extra labels?
-- Get rid of `.json` suffixes in schemas
 - Need ability for operators to add their own labels?
 - Codegen namespaces
 - Start moving event bus events schemas into ODF?